Stomolophus meleagris: Edible Jellyfish

 Among the edible jellyfish are Aurelia aurita, Catostylus mosaicus, Cephae cephea, Crambione mastigophora, Crambionella orsini, Dactylometra pacifica, Lobonema smithi, Lobonemoides gracilis,Nemopilema nomurai, Rhopilema esculentum, Rhopilema hispidum, Rhopilema verrilli, Rhizostoma pulmo, Stomolophus meleagris and Stomolophus nomurai.
 The Rhopilema verrilli is also found in the Atlanta on America’s east coasts.
 And I well remember as a kid watching Aurelia aurita off the coast of Maine, never guessing it was edible.

-There are actually two variations of Cannonball Jellyfish in local waters, see pictures above.
-On the Atlantic side is the kind with a brown rim around it, above left.
+There are actually two variations of Cannonball Jellyfish in local waters.
+On the Atlantic side is the kind with a brown rim around it, picture above.
 It is also called the ruby-lipped cannonball.
-The ones found in the gulf coast are whiter — snow white Gulf Balls.
+The ones found in the gulf coast are whiter — snow white Gulf Balls, pictured below.
 The latter are the preferred ones for market.
-There is no taste difference, just customer preference in Japan and Korea… think white eggs/brown eggs kind of issue.
+There is no taste difference, just customer preference in Japan and Korea… think white chicken eggs/brown chicken eggs kind of thing.
 Apparently the environment would be better off, too, if we ate more Cannonball jellyfish.
 They are veracious predators eating plankton, fish eggs and larvae.
 So if their population is reduced we’d probably have more fish.